pqrkchqps/diehard-dot-fund-school/beginner/loomio_etiquette.md

 Manners are a shared system of communicating that allow for respect and participation.

-## Respond in a timely fashion ⌚️
-Staying up to date with the conversation is super important.
-Each communication channel has it's own unwritten expectations.
-People respond to text messages pretty quickly.
-You would expect to get a response to an email within a day, unless someone is away.
-Generally it's a good idea to respond to Loomio posts within about the same time as you would a email.

-## Share what's on your mind 🗣
-If you don't say it now, you may not get another chance.
-So try to explain yourself.

 ## getting attention ☝️
 We live in an attention economy.
 A huge part of groups communicating effectively depends upon each individual knowing how to best use the attention of others in the group.